Updated Mar 10, 2026

 Do students get sufficient access to specialised equipment and facilities?

 Access to analytical instruments and well‑equipped labs shapes the quality of learning and research.
 Students want predictable booking, visible availability, and clarity on software versions and compatibility across campus and remote access.
-A pre‑term “resource readiness” check for high‑demand equipment, named operational owners per area, and weekly issue logs with short student updates help keep provision reliable.
+A pre‑term "resource readiness" check for high‑demand equipment, named operational owners for each area, and weekly issue logs with short student updates help keep provision reliable.
 Where capacity is tight, partnerships with external research bodies can widen access without delaying project timelines.

 How should we enhance peer-assisted learning and tutor support?